 The result obtained for this problem will be shown in Theorem \ref{tm:contrajh}.
-On the other hand, for system \eqref{con:heat0genbis}, we will see in Theorem \ref{tm:contrajhbis} that we can control approximately (with controls $v_0$ and $v_L$) the solution in two time-dependent analytic trajectories $h_1$ and $h_2$ simultaneously to targets $w_1$ and $w_2$, respectively; that is,
+Similarly, for system \eqref{con:heat0genbis}, we will see in Theorem \ref{tm:contrajhbis} that we can approximately control (with controls $v_0$ and $v_L$) the solution along two time-dependent analytic trajectories $h_1$ and $h_2$ simultaneously to targets $w_1$ and $w_2$, respectively; that is,

-These problems have aroused the interest of the mathematical community in recent years because of their applications in computer sciences, the study of dynamical systems or chemical reactors, among others.
+These problems have aroused the interest of the mathematical community in recent years because of their applications in computer sciences, the study of dynamical systems, or chemical reactors, among others.
 An example of this is that nowadays they are fundamental in modeling biological systems, such as nerve physiology and heart rate regulation (see \cite{ottensen2014}, for example), as well as in economic and financial modeling (notably the Black-Scholes framework, as can be seen in \cite{frey2011}).
 In the field of robotics, these models are essential for the synthesis of high-level decision strategies, specifically when considering the mechanics of continuous media in flexible structures or soft robotics, where dynamics are rigorously governed by parabolic partial differential equations (see \cite{han2020} or \cite{Gao2023}).
 For this type of system, the design of stable tracking control laws has advanced significantly through the backstepping method for boundary control, a methodology formalized in \cite{Krstic}.